-University Housing and Community Living has five residence hall buildings: Hale 'Alahonua, Hale Kehau, Hale Kauanoe, Hale Kanilehua and Hale 'Ikena.
-Each of the five residence hall building option have different floor plans and amenities for students to preference.
+University Housing has five residence halls: Hale 'Alahonua, Hale Kehau, Hale Kauanoe, Hale Kanilehua and Hale 'Ikena.
+Each of the five residence hall options have different floor plans and amenities for students to consider.
 All residence halls have shared community areas such as lounge spaces and laundry facilities for residents to use.